longfuxu/Interplay_Between_DNAPol_and_SSB/Analyzing_PolExo_RealTimeExtensionData/README.md

-# DNA Polymerase Activity Analysis

-## Overview
+# Real-time DNA primer extension assay for DNA polymerase activity analysis

-This Jupyter Notebook is designed to analyze the activity of DNA polymerase (Pol) and its exonuclease (exo) correction activity in real-time DNA primer extension assay.
+This Jupyter Notebook is used to analyze the activity of DNA polymerase (Pol) and its exonuclease (exo) activity in real-time DNA primer extension assay.
 The analysis focuses on how the presence of Single-Strand Binding protein (SSB) affects both the polymerization and exonuclease activities of the enzyme.
 The notebook processes fluorescence intensity data over time, fitting two distinct linear models to segments of the data to extract rates of activity in the unit of Relative Fluorescence Units per second (RFU/s) as a function of SSB concentration.

 ## Rationale Behind the Analysis
 ### First Linear Fit: Initial Polymerase Activity